tarassov12346/Intro/readme.md

 - Able to solve tasks and work in autocode platform.

 ### Short description
-You need to update `Intro.java` class in order it prints to console phrase `Hello, Autocode!`
+You need to update `Intro.java` class in order it prints to console phrase `Hello, AutoCode!`

 Please see readme.md  file in skeleton repository for detailed instructions.